Cheyne Walk: History

 Cheyne Walk takes its name from William Cheyne, Viscount Newhaven who owned the manor of Chelsea until 1712.
 Most of the houses were built in the early 18th century.
 Before the construction in the 19th century of the busy Chelsea Embankment, which now runs in front of it, the houses fronted the River Thames.
 The most prominent building is Carlyle Mansions.
 Chelsea Old Church dates from 1157 and Crosby Hall is a reconstructed medieval merchant's house relocated from the City of London in 1910.

 In 1951, the Metropolitan Borough of Chelsea planned to construct a new river wall straightening the river bank west of Battersea Bridge.
-On the reclaimed land behind the wall a new arterial road and public gardens was to be constructed.
+On the reclaimed land behind the wall a new arterial road and public gardens were to be constructed.
 Cheyne Walk was to remain unchanged to the north of the new public gardens.
-The works would have reduced the foreshore and required the removal of the house boat births.
+The works would have reduced the foreshore and required the removal of the house boat berths.
 The works did not take place.
 In the 1960s, plans for the Greater London Council's London Motorway Box project would have seen the West Cross Route, a motorway standard elevated road, constructed from Battersea to Harlesden through Earl's Court.
 A spur road would have been constructed from the motorway to the junction of Cheyne Walk and Lots Road.
 The plans were abandoned because of the cost and opposition from local communities.

+Brunel House at 105-106 Cheyne Walk was designed by Frederick MacManus and Partners Architects in the 1950s and was awarded the RIBA London Architecture Bronze Medal for 1957.

 In 1972, number 96 Cheyne Walk, the then home of Philip Woodfield, a British civil servant, was the site of a top secret meeting between the British government and the leadership of the Provisional IRA aimed at ending the violence in Northern Ireland.
 The talks were inconclusive and the violence soon started again.